So my picture wall is finally complete, and I’m happy with it. Some things I love, some things I don’t, but it was a learning experience.

 1. Live with your layout…for awhile.

-You may remember the awful picture of paper bags on my walls that I posted last week.
-It seems silly, but it’s my #1 “must-do” piece of advice.
+It’s going to sound crazy, but it’s my #1 “must-do” piece of advice for starting a picture wall?
+Put paper bags on your wall!
+Ha!!
+Cut them the size of your frames and tape them in the positions you think you’d like the finished wall.
 I lived with the paper cut-outs of my picture frames for almost a week, and continuously tweaked them until I got them just how I liked them.
 I would literally walk by and just move one up an inch, and then twenty minutes later move the same one again down an inch, but I thought of them as a giant puzzle.
 I knew eventually I would get the pieces just right.

 2. Don’t be afraid to mix frame sizes, shapes, and styles.